 This view allows searching by various criteria, including top-level project name, user name, build outcome, build start time and more.
 By default, the list is sorted to show the most recent scans first.

-Beyond looking for a particular build scan, the listing can provide new insights into the actual builds being run at your organization and by your colleagues.
+Beyond looking for a particular Build Scan, the listing can provide new insights into the actual builds being run at your organization and by your colleagues.
 You may find occurrences of previously unknown errors with your build, or that the build is taking longer in certain cases than you expected, or that certain build users are executing more goals than they need to and are therefore subjecting themselves to more build time than they need to, and other previously unknown behaviors.

 Analyze build performance

-A key benefit of build scans are the various insights they provide into build performance.
+A key benefit of Build Scans are the various insights they provide into build performance.
 Many builds provide different functions for different people and will perform differently on different machines.
 Having deep performance insights available for every build enables optimizing all corners of the build, for all users.

 Use the left navigation menu to visit the Performance section.